Duckos-Mods/Ever-Lasting-Clipboard/README.md

 # Installing For Auto Start
 if you dont whant to have to start the script manualy every time u start your pc just put the script the %appdata%\Microsoft\Windows\Start Menu\Programs\Startup and it now starts automaticaly
+# Compiling
+Download the elc.ahk then download autohotkey V1 then right click then click compile